OSVTAC/project-recommendations/pages/recommendations.md

 ballot image interpreter software), even members of the public could perform this "check."

-2. When the open-source central scanners are ready enough to test, the scanners could be used to scan vote-by-mail ballots _in addition_ to the interim system scanning them.
-This could be used both to check or audit the interim system, as well as to test the open-source scanners.
+2. When the open source central scanners are ready enough to test, the scanners could be used to scan vote-by-mail ballots _in addition_ to the interim system scanning them.
+This could be used both to check or audit the interim system, as well as to test the open source scanners.
 This can likely be done even without certifying the scanners.
 This is essentially what the Humboldt County Elections Transparency Project did in the late 2000's.

-3. Once we have enough confidence in the open-source scanners, they could be used as the primary scanner for _some_ of the vote-by-mail ballots (e.g. in a pilot of the open-source scanners that precedes a full-scale rollout).
+3. Once we have enough confidence in the open source scanners, they could be used as the primary scanner for _some_ of the vote-by-mail ballots (e.g. in a pilot of the open source scanners that precedes a full-scale rollout).
 This option could possibly be done prior to certifying the scanners, by taking advantage of California bill [SB 360 (2013-2014)][bill-sb-360-2013].

-4. Finally, once the open-source central scanners are certified, they could be used to scan _all_ of the vote-by-mail ballots (while the interim system could be responsible for counting in-precinct ballots).
-In this scenario, the interim system could perhaps even be used as a fail-safe backup in case of an unexpected issue with the open-source system (or else as a check, in the same way that the open-source scanners were used as a check in bullet point (2) above).
+4. Finally, once the open source central scanners are certified, they could be used to scan _all_ of the vote-by-mail ballots (while the interim system could be responsible for counting in-precinct ballots).
+In this scenario, the interim system could perhaps even be used as a fail-safe backup in case of an unexpected issue with the open source system (or else as a check, in the same way that the open source scanners were used as a check in bullet point (2) above).